TradeControl/tradecontrol.github.io/src/pages/docs/cash-statement-examples.md

 - If numbers look “wrong”, do not edit transactions first.
   Check category mapping and rollups first, because the structure controls interpretation.

+## Fixing past periods (why periods are closed)

+The Cash Statement is designed to be trustworthy over time.
+For that reason, financial periods are “closed” after period-end.

+A closed period protects your reporting history:

+- It keeps past months stable once they have been reviewed.
+- It prevents accidental changes to earlier results when you are working in the current month.
+- It makes it easier to reconcile your reports with bank activity, tax totals, and supporting documents.

+Mistakes still happen, and you will usually notice them first in the Cash Statement.

+Common causes:

+- An invoice has the wrong date, so it appears in the wrong month.
+- A payment has the wrong date (including cases where the system generates an invoice from a payment).
+- Asset or depreciation entries were posted incorrectly.
+- A cash code or category mapping was changed after documents were posted.

+When you correct underlying data that affects a closed period, the statement may need a rebuild so the corrected values are reflected in the right month.

+Suggested workflow:

+- Use the Cash Statement to identify the line and period(s) affected.
+- Correct the underlying data.
+- Run a rebuild to refresh totals.
+- Re-run the Cash Statement to confirm the corrected periods now match expectation.

+Rebuild options:

+- If the issue is limited to one customer or supplier, use the Rebuild option from that organisation’s maintenance screen.
+- If the issue affects multiple areas or results look inconsistent, use System Rebuild from Admin > Periods.

 ## Next

 - [Cash Statement Overview](/docs/cash-statement-overview)
 - [Cash Statement Configuration](/docs/cash-statement-configuration)